Home Inspector Licensing Requirements in California

 Obtain General Liability and Errors & Omissions Insurance

-Protect yourself against lawsuits by carrying General Liability and Errors & Omissions (E&O) insurance.
+Carry general Liability and Errors and omissions (E&O) insurance to protect yourself against lawsuits.
 Typical monthly costs are around $40 for General Liability and $59 for E&O insurance.
 Research insurance providers that specialize in coverage for home inspectors.

 5